 The City of Bridgeport takes your child's safety in a vehicle very seriously.
 That is why we are proud to have Certified Child Safety-Seat Technicians available.
 Officer C.B.
-Sayers, Officer B.P.
-Hyde, and Adminstrative Assistant Kim Reed, of the Police Department have been trained and certified in all aspects of Child Safety Seats from Rear Facing Infant Carriers to Booster Seats.
+Sayers and Officer B.P.
+Hyde of the Police Department have been trained and certified in all aspects of Child Safety Seats from Rear Facing Infant Carriers to Booster Seats.
 These individuals know that every vehicle and every child seat are different when installing them.

 It is recommended that you check both the vehicle owner's manual and the safety seat instruction book when installing.
 Remember, if you have a vehicle made before 1996, using only the seatbelt to install the seat is NOT enough.
 You must use the locking clip, a brass or silver buckle usually found attached on the rear of the child seat.
 Consult your safety seat manual or contact a Child Safety Seat Technician for help installing your safety seat using the locking clip as it is more complex.